North Carolina Real Estate Errors & Omissions

 Are North Carolina E&O Policies Really Different?

 Professional liability (E&O) in real estate is a specialized insurance product that many North Carolina insurance agents do not fully understand.
-There is also a wide variation in real estate E&O coverages.
+Real estate E&O coverages vary widely.

-Many other errors and omissions policies in NC exclude or limit coverage for copyright or trademark claims, the purchase of property by an agent, the sale of agent-owned land or commercial property, fair housing violations, escrow claims, and property management activities.
+Many other errors and omissions policies in NC exclude or limit coverage for copyright or trademark claims, the purchase of property by an agent, the sale of agent-owned land, residential or commercial property, fair housing violations, escrow claims, and property management activities.

 Get E&O Options from FirmSecured